usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 45-60 min

 **Activity instructions**:
-- Purpose: Participants think in sprints and what tasks to accomplish
+- Purpose: Participants think in sprints and what tasks to accomplish.
 - Expected outcomes: Participants will develop a structured backlog for each sprint.
 - Materials needed:
     - Breakout rooms
     - Whiteboard and markers, or digital sharing interface
 - Instructions for facilitator:
     - Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.
         - Prompt: Use a fictional case study (e.g., a federal agency project) to create a sample sprint backlog, breaking it into user stories.
 You will work in groups to prioritize tasks and plan the sprint.
         - Follow-up prompts:
             - What barriers would have made agile adoption difficult?